Coming soon

 Since 2010, the VCTs have co-invested alongside one another and now follow the same growth capital investment strategy.

-The VCTs seek to invest in innovative businesses in both established and emerging industries.
+The VCTs seek to invest in innovative businesses in established and emerging industries.
 Companies will typically be headquartered in the UK and have ambitions to expand internationally.
-At the point of investment, they will usually generate at least £1 million in turnover, though there is no requirement for them to be profitable.
+At the point of investment, they will usually generate at least £1 million in turnover, but do not need to be profitable.
 Founders must have a clear strategy to scale the business.

-The VCTs typically invest £2 to £6 million into each company.
+The VCTs typically invest £2 to £6 million in each company.

-Whilst the VCTs will consider investments in any sector, there is a strong bias towards technology and, as a result, the combined portfolio is heavily weighted towards companies operating within the data, application software, tech-enabled services, and new media sectors.
+Whilst the VCTs will consider any sector, there is a strong bias towards business services and, as a result, the combined portfolio is heavily weighted towards companies operating within the data, application software, tech-enabled services, and new media sectors.

 Portfolio overview

-The VCTs chiefly invest across four sectors: data, application software, tech-enabled services, and new media.
-These account for 75% of the combined investment portfolio (September 2023).
+The VCTs chiefly invest across three sectors: data, application software and tech-enabled services, which together account for 71% of the combined investment portfolio (June 2024).

 The current sector breakdown is shown below.